Don't bend the rules

 Put your child first

-Also, remember that a bitter or prolonged custody battle could take a serious, long-term toll on your child's mental health.
+Also, remember that a long custody battle will affect your child's mental health.
 Instead, help your child maintain a strong, loving relationship with the other parent as you work toward meeting common parenting goals.
 For your child, support from both parents might be the best tool for weathering the challenges of divorce.

 See more In-depth